 Housing options for older people

-The Council provides a range of housing and support options to help maintain your independence as you get older.
+We provide a range of housing and support options to help you stay independent as you get older.

 Help to stay at home